U.S. television science fiction: 1990s

 The success of Star Trek: The Next Generation led to further Star Trek series which took place within the same time frame: firstly Star Trek: Deep Space Nine (1993–99) and later UPN’s Star Trek: Voyager (1994–2001) and Star Trek: Enterprise (2001–05).
 All of these series have helped affirm the iconic status of the Star Trek franchise, but as well as this they helped lead to a science fiction boom of the 1990s, as many networks and production companies sought to make their own shows in a genre which had shown itself to be incredibly popular and profitable again.

 Although there were many run-of-the-mill series that did not get past a single season, this boom decade for science-fiction produced many intelligently written, creative, imaginative shows that have in a very short period of time been able to establish themselves in the popular consciousness of television viewers not just in the US, but worldwide as well.

-Space: Above and Beyond lasted just one season – 1995–96.
+Earth 2, story, with female lead, about castaways/colonists on extrasolar planet was cancelled after first season (1994-95).
+Space: Above and Beyond also lasted just one season – 1995–96.
 The basic premise was space Marines defending Earth against hostile aliens. seaQuest DSV, on the other hand, had a star in Roy Scheider.
 He played Captain Nathan Bridger from 1993 to 1995.
 He was replaced for the 1995–96 season by Michael Ironside, who played Captain Oliver Hudson.
 The show was cancelled after that season.

 However, one of the more successful and most artistically ambitious series of this period was Babylon 5.
 Produced and largely written by J. Michael Straczynski with creative input by Harlan Ellison, this show attempted to create a series-long epic tale that avoided many of the clichés of the television genre.
 The series was highly acclaimed for its writing and its innovative visuals as the first television series to extensively use computer-generated imagery to create spectacular visual effects for an economical price.
 In addition, its five-season run (1993–98), the intended length of the series, was longer than any American non Star Trek space series up to that time.